h2non/hu/README.md

 ## About

-**hu** is a functional utility helper library which provides common and missing functions that are required in any JavaScript application
+**hu** is a functional utility helper library inspired by haskell's prelude

 Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common functions, keeping it as a lightweight and small library which can be easily embeded as a part of an application, library or framework without making noise